CogPhi

 Nina Poth, Assistant Professor, AI, Philosophy of Mind and Language, Radboud University Nijmegen, The Netherlands.

-Maximilian Roszko, PhD student, Cognitive Science, Lund University, Sweden.
+Maximilian Roszko, Cognitive Scientist and UX Designer, Cognitive Science, Lund University, Sweden.

 Andreas Stephens, Researcher, Theoretical Philosophy, Lund University, Sweden.